freddington/ApiDemo/README.md

-# Latest code from the demo will be uploaded over the weekend (29/10 Oct 16)

 # ApiDemo

 A demo of a SQL-based weather API in PowerShell.
 This accepts API queries and returns JSON-formatted weather forecasts.